mikepan/GameEngineBook/text/04-Animation.md

 Those parameters allow you to add some control over the otherwise automatic IK computations.

-**       ** [lb] **Limit** : In the arm, you need to make sure that the bones behave as real bones would.
+- **Limit** : In the arm, you need to make sure that the bones behave as real bones would.
 For example, in real life you can't twist the elbow above certain limits.
 In order to mimic this behavior you can force the rotation of a bone to be inside a given range.
 In our case, the limits would be set: X: 5 degrees to 180 degrees; Y: -90 degrees to 90 degrees; Z: 0 degrees to 0 degrees.

-**       ** [lb] **        Stiffness:** This parameter sets how difficult it is to rotate the bone.
+- **Stiffness:** This parameter sets how difficult it is to rotate the bone.
 High values make a bone rotates less.
 Joint stiffness can be one of the earliest symptoms of arthritis.
 So look after your characters.

-**       ** [lb] **Stretch:** Cartoon arms often need to stretch beyond their original sizes.
+- **Stretch:** Cartoon arms often need to stretch beyond their original sizes.
 The Stretch factor has to be set per bone.
 (Stretch needs to be enabled in the Bone Constraint as well, but it's on by default.)

 Unlike the Stretch To bone constraint, the volume of the bone is not entirely preserved when using the IK stretch.
 In order words, the arm seems fat when stretched.
 To use IK stretching and the Stretch To bone constraint, you need to set up two bone chains separately: one for the IK, and the other[md]with Stretch To[md]to deform the mesh.
 The Stretch To is what preserves the correct volume for the bones.
 You can see a sample file in the Stretch To section later in this chapter.

-\*\*\* Begin Note

-Target-less Bone Constraint
+>**Target-less Bone Constraint**
+>

-If you don't select a target for the bone constraint, you can still use the IK in a special way.
+>If you don't select a target for the bone constraint, you can still use the IK in a special way.
 In this case, the constrained bone is the self-target, and as such it's free to be placed anywhere.
 This technique, known as _fake IK,_ is really light in terms of computation.
 In the traditional IK, you keyframe only the target bone, thus the IK computation has to run every time you play the animation.
 With fake IK, the computation is valid during the transformation (when you are moving the target bone around).
 You have to keyframe all the individual constrained bones for this to work.
 (This is automatically done when AutoKey is enabled from the Timeline editor.)
 Since there is no IK happening when you play the animation, the computation of fake IK is far superior to real IK.

-\*\*\* End Note

 ###### iTaSC Solver <a id="iTaSC Solver"></a>